zabbix/zabbix/templates/media/opsgenie/README.md

 ## Known issue:

-When recovery & update operations both defined in action and problem is closed manually in frontend: First is sent close alert and after it is closed in OPSGenie, update of it fails.
+When recovery & update operations both defined in action and problem is closed manually in frontend: First operation executed is close event, next update of already closed event.
+Update operation which closes event will be skipped, but status operation shown as sent(to avoid failed request attempts).

 ## Supported Versions